EUROPE MARKETS: European Stocks Fall On Stumble In Oil Prices, Central Bank Concerns

 The talk about the end of cheap money pushed the euro above $1.14 this week.
 On Friday, the shared currency hit an intraday high of $1.1441 after the U.S. jobs report.
 It eventually fell to $1.1393, with the jobs data seen as strong enough to support the case for another Fed interest-rate hike, which benefits the dollar.
 The euro fetched $1.1424 late Thursday in New York.

-Oil: The Stoxx Europe 600 Oil & Gas Index tanked 1.2% as oil prices tumbled nearly 3% on Friday (http://www.marketwatch.com/story/oil-prices-drop-1-volatile-session-2017-07-07).
+Oil: The Stoxx Europe 600 Oil & Gas Index tanked 1.2% as oil prices tumbled more than 3% on Friday (http://www.marketwatch.com/story/oil-prices-drop-1-volatile-session-2017-07-07).
 That move followed a spike higher in prices late Thursday after a much larger-than-expected weekly fall in U.S. crude supplies, by 6.3 million barrels.

 But investors are still grappling with concerns that global supplies aren't falling quickly enough, despite production cuts led by the Organization of the Petroleum Exporting Countries.